The entire book appears at this link with chapters added after appearing online:

 graces the interstate underworld.
 Apparently, someone has nearly

-its contents and dumped it in the wasteland below the highway.
+emptied its sacre blue contents, dumping it in the wasteland below the highway.

 Tyger wobbles back to the spot for a walkabout at 1 p.m.
 He